 - The instrument must not be operated when partially dismantled or before all covers and components normally present have been correctly replaced (for instance when servicing or maintenance has just been carried out).

 - No structural alterations or modifications to the instrument may be made without expert advice and subsequent checks must be made to confirm that hazards have not been introduced by such modifications.

 - All accidents, malfunctions, or suspected faults must be reported to a responsible person.
 Only trained technical staff may attempt to trace, or rectify, electrical or mechanical faults.

-The 2010 TEM (and eventually the 1200) uses SF6 gas for insulation of the high tension (HT) tank.
-The gauge on the HT tank should read between 0.1-0.2.
-If it drops below 0.1, there may be a leak.
-If there is a significant leak of this gas, the oxygen monitor in the room will beep, the microscope should be switched off and the room evacuated.
-This gas is heavier than air, and will therefore displace oxygen from floor level up.
+The TEMs use SF6 gas for insulation of the high tension (HT) tank and gun chamber.
+If there is a significant leak of this gas as displayed on the relative gauges, the oxygen monitor in the room will set off the alarm.
+The EM officer in charge will put the TEM into a standby state and evacuate the room.
+SF6 gas gas is heavier than air and will therefore displace oxygen from floor level up.
 A liquid N2 spill could also activate the alarm.